the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

-* Enhancement - Added a warniong when Tickets Commerce is enable, but users aren't required to log in before purchasing tickets.
+* Enhancement - Added a warning when Tickets Commerce is enabled, but users aren't required to log in before purchasing tickets.
 [ET-1352]

 = [5.2.2] 2021-12-15 =